DanielRazal/Shop-Api/README.md

 The Next.js Shop App is a web application built using Next.js, Tailwind CSS, and TypeScript.
 It utilizes the Fetch API to interact with a fake store API, allowing users to browse and view product details.

+## Deployment

+The Football-App project has been deployed to the Internet.
+You can access it using the following URL: [https://shop-api-blue.vercel.app/)

 ## Features

 1. **Product Listing**: The application displays a list of products on the home screen, showcasing key information such as product name, price, and image.